University of the West Indies: Faculty of Law

 Prior to the establishment of the Faculty of Law at the UWI, residents of the anglophone Caribbean would travel primarily to the United Kingdom to study.
 There, a prospective lawyer would join one of the Inns of Court, receiving lodging and training and undergoing examinations.
-The training focused on the legal system and social context of England, which did not correspond to legal practice in the Caribbean.
+The training focused on England's legal system and social context, which did not correspond to legal practice in the Caribbean.
 It was also expensive.
 For the legal profession in England, the influx of prospective lawyers from around the British Commonwealth was beginning to strain resources.
-Efforts were underway to limit foreign students in legal studies in England, and this was another reason to establish legal training in the Caribbean.
+Efforts were underway to limit international students in legal studies in England, which was another reason to establish legal training in the Caribbean.

 The Faculty of Law was initially established in 1970 at the Cave Hill Campus, in Barbados, but the first year of the degree was available at each campus (and the University of Guyana in Guyana).
 This structure served, inter alia, to create a regional institution (the Faculty) and a regional identity within the profession.
-Incrementally, courses from the second and third year of the law programmes were introduced at St. Augustine and Mona, allowing students to take more and more of the degree on those campuses, rather than having to study at Cave Hill.
-It is now possible to complete the law degree at each campus.
+Incrementally, courses from the second and third year of the law programs were introduced at St. Augustine and Mona, allowing students to take more and more of the degree on those campuses rather than studying at Cave Hill.
+It is now possible to complete a law degree at each campus.

 Following completion of the UWI law degree, graduates who intend to practice must complete a two-year practical professional training programme at one of three law schools in the Caribbean.
-The Eugene Dupuch Law School in The Bahamas is normally for citizens of the Bahamas, the British Virgin Islands and the Turks and Caicos Islands.
+The Eugene Dupuch Law School in The Bahamas usually is for citizens of the Bahamas, the British Virgin Islands and the Turks and Caicos Islands.
 The Norman Manley Law School in Jamaica has allocated citizens from Anguilla, Antigua and Barbuda, Belize, Jamaica, Montserrat, and St. Kitts and Nevis.
 The Hugh Wooding Law School in Trinidad and Tobago serves Barbados, Dominica, Grenada, Guyana, St. Lucia, St. Vincent and the Grenadines, and Trinidad and Tobago.
 The three schools were established by the Caribbean Council of Legal Education.
-Ironically, despite the Faculty of Law having been founded in Barbados, that country does not have a law school, though one has been suggested.
+Ironically, despite the Faculty of Law being founded in Barbados, that country does not have a law school, though one has been suggested.

-The first law students, beginning studies in October 1970, consisted of 24 students in Jamaica, nineteen in Trinidad and Tobago, 35 in Barbados, and thirteen Guyana.
+The first law students, beginning studies in October 1970, consisted of 24 students in Jamaica, nineteen in Trinidad and Tobago, 35 in Barbados, and thirteen in Guyana.
 Two years later, almost 300 students were enrolled in the Faculty.
 The first graduates entered the profession in 1975.

-Access to the Faculty of Law and to the Law Schools are controlled by the institutions.
+The institutions control access to the Faculty of Law and Law Schools.
 However, costs can vary depending on whether the applicant's country has paid contributory grants to the Faculty or the School.
 Not all countries did.
-Therefore, applicants from non-contributing countries would be considered after those from contributing countries and their fees would be higher.
+Therefore, applicants from non-contributing countries would be considered after those from contributing countries, and their fees would be higher.